Latvia Recruiting & Hiring

 Many people speak more than one language, which can help you recruit without needing an interpreter.
 Russian, English, and German are the most common languages, so make sure you know what dialect candidates speak to communicate with them effectively.

-Section 37 of the Labor Law prohibits you from staffing your business with any permanent worker who is under 15 years old or is continuing to acquire their basic education until reaching 18.
-One exception is that children 13 or older can work outside of school hours with written consent from their parents or guardian.
+Latvia Labor Law prohibits you from staffing your business with any permanent worker who is under 15 years old.
+One exception is that children 13 or older can work outside of school hours in certain jobs with written consent from their parents or guardian.
 The work must also be light work that would not harm their safety, health, morals, or development.
 Children can also work as a performer for cultural, artistic, sporting, or advertising activities as long as a parent or guardian gives written consent, and it will not harm the child or interfere with their education.

 Latvia’s employment compliance laws change depending on a worker’s nationality.
 If you want to hire someone who is a member of the European Union (EU), that person will not need a work permit.
 However, they’ll need to apply for a residence permit if they’re staying for longer than 90 days.
 Non-EU nationals need a work permit before they can start working in the country.

 As an employer, you cannot discriminate during your recruitment process.
 For example, you can’t choose a candidate based on gender, race, color, age, disability, religion, sexual orientation, or any similar characteristic.
 If you fail to follow Latvia’s employment compliance laws, you could face fines or even delays.